 MAC Program Available at seven Lakeland University Campuses and Online

 Lakeland University’s Master of Arts in Counseling (MAC) degree is a 48-60 semester-hour professional graduate training program.
-The MAC program is dedicated to preparing students for one of three professional counseling areas: community counseling, higher education counseling & student affairs or school counseling.
+The MAC program is dedicated to preparing students for one of three professional counseling areas: clinical mental health counseling, higher education counseling & student affairs or school counseling.
 The Master of Arts in Counseling program is designed with the working professional in mind and offers opportunities for intellectual, moral and spiritual growth.
 Non-degree-seeking status is available.

 Lakeland University offers three graduate degrees with unmatched flexibility in formats that are convenient for you.
 Graduate courses typically meet once per week during the evening hours or on Saturdays over 14-week semesters in the fall and spring and 10-week semesters in the summer.
 Additionally, most Lakeland graduate courses are offered in the BlendEd® format, meaning you have the option of attending class in-person or accessing your course(s) and completing your work entirely Online — thus selecting a format that meets your personal needs and fits your life schedule during any given week.Instructors are practicing professionals—many holding terminal degrees—who blend experiential learning with in-class instruction.